trentsd/RTS-Labs-Exercise/README.md

 # RTS-Labs-Exercise

 These are my responses for the coding tests given by RTS Labs.
-Each response has its own file as well as being presented here.
+My responses are in Java.

 #``1  Print the number of integers in an array that are above the given input and the number that are below, e.g. for the array [1, 5, 2, 1, 10] with input 6, print “above: 1, below: 4”.